[Updated October 2018]

 Encounters of the reptilian kind at Perry’s Bridge Reptile Park, Hazyview

 Visit one of the largest reptile parks in SA, located in the town of Hazyview, Mpumalanga.
-Here you’ll see some of the most venomous snakes in the world including mambas, rattlesnakes and cobras as well as Nile crocodiles, lizards, iguanas, tortoises and frogs living happily in their natural habitat.
+Here you’ll see some of the most venomous snakes in the world, including mambas, rattlesnakes and cobras as well as Nile crocodiles, lizards, iguanas, tortoises and frogs living happily in their natural habitat.
 It’s a great outing for the whole family, but especially for boys, large and small, who love the furtive world of reptiles.
-The knowledgeable guides at Perry’s Bridge Reptile Park reveal fascinating facts about the reptiles including their eating, hunting and sleeping habits.
+The knowledgeable guides at Perry’s Bridge Reptile Park reveal fascinating facts about the reptiles, including their eating, hunting and sleeping habits.
 The younger set will be enchanted with the potbellied pigs, goats and other farm animals.
-Daily demonstrations take place at 11am and 3pm.
+Daily demonstrations take place at 11:00 and15:00.

 Koek ‘n Pan Restaurant, Kaapschehoop

 Enjoy the best pancakes in Mpumalanga, both sweet and savoury, at this fully-licensed family restaurant.
 Located in the sleepy village of Kaapsehoop close to Nelspruit, this country establishment offers a variety of hearty meals as well as their famous pancakes.
 You can also use Koek ‘n Pan as your base from which to explore the surroundings, either on a hike or on horseback.
 A great escape for the whole family, with superb pancakes thrown in for good measure!